diegoalvis/protobuf-talk-2023/slides.md

 Both sides use the same schema to auto generate code
 ---

-## Why Use Protobuf with gRPC?
+# Benefits of gRPC and Protobuf?
 <br><br>

 - Efficient serialization: Smaller message size and faster* parsing compared to JSON or XML
 - Language-agnostic: Protobuf supports multiple programming languages
 - Versioning and backward compatibility: Easy to evolve and modify data schemas without breaking existing clients
-- Code generation: Protobuf schemas can be used to generate code for serialization and deserialization
+- Auto-generated code: Protobuf schemas can be used to generate code for serialization and deserialization
 <br><br>
 <div v-click>